SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/schedule/index.md

 to grill, cook, or share.

-Go to the corner of First and WhiteRock, and you'll see a building of four townhomes with solar panels on the room.
+Go to the corner of First and WhiteRock, and you'll see a building of four townhomes with solar panels on the roof.
 My unit is the furthest away from the corner, and you'll see a little white cargo trailer in front.
 I usually have colorful lights on, as well.